OxfordFLS/.github/profile/README.md

 Add new posts in the folder: https://github.com/OxfordFLS/blog/tree/master/_posts

--   Need to start the filename with the current date (yyyy-mm-dd) and end with “.md”.
+-   Need to start the filename with the current date (yyyy-mm-dd-) and end with “.md”.

 -   Files must be in Markdown format (can be easily created with Markdown editors like “Typora” – or also just a regular text editor) and start with the same “YAML” header with additional information on the file contents.